-The workshop classes offered by CRWR are interactive, experiential classes where students actively work on and develop their writing in a particular genre and participate in peer review.
+The workshop classes offered by CRWR are interactive, experiential classes where students actively develop their writing in a particular genre and participate in peer review.
 This structure means that no two classes are the same.
 In order for Degree Navigator to give a student credit for taking the same course code more than once, CRWR courses are assigned letter.
-For the 2022-2023 academic year, K courses run in Term 1, L courses run in Term 2, and M courses run in both.
+For the 2023-2024 academic year, P courses run in Term 1 and Q courses run in Term 2.
 Please note that students cannot take more than one course with the same course code (e.g. 2 sections of CRWR 401) in a single term.
+Courses beginning with 45X are advanced courses for experienced students wishing to extend their skills in a given genre.
+Each